-The Pumpables Original All-In-One Breastshield is an all-in-one breastshield that is compatible with most major brands of breast pump.
+The Pumpables Universal All-In-One Narrow Neck Breastshield is an all-in-one breastshield that is compatible with most major brands of breast pump and narrow neck bottles.
 For full compatibility info, check the compatibility tab.

 The all-in-one design means that the breastshield is in one piece – there is no separate flange (the funnel bit) and the entire breastshield screws directly to your bottle.
 This has the advantage of less pieces for cleaning and assembly, but does mean it’s more expensive to replace parts if you need to change sizes.